Kraego/STM32-Minigame/doc/DevelopingProcess.md

 * Arrow West
 * West East

-* Since BSP not Building without Warnings and I building it with werror, I had to fix some warnings (Remove µ and ° (multi character which the display couldn't display anyway)).
+* Since the BSP was not building without warnings (building it with -werror Flag), I had to fix some warnings (Remove µ and ° (multi character which the display couldn't display anyway)).

 #### Starting Point